robertdavid1205/CI_MS1_Unfelde_Records/README.md

 Unfelde Records is a Underground Minimal/Techno record label that releases underground electronic music in both digital and Vinyl-Only format for a niched public.
-I aim to present our brand and what it stands for, our releases with links to sites and a gallery from events we had.
+I aim to present our brand and what it stands for, our releases with links to sites and a gallery from events we had, alongside with contact details  and reviews.
-Also there will be a **Send Demos** page where the visitor will be able to send us theyr work for a possible release with us.
+Also there will be a **Send Demos** page where the visitor will be able to send us their work for a possible release with us.

 ### User Goals
 1. Hear new music released.